Afternoon Tea at the Baccarat Hotel New York

 Is Baccarat serving the best afternoon tea in New York City?
 Yes.
-If you can get past the $80, you should give it a try.
+If you can get past the $90, you should definitely give it a try.

 LOCATION: Grand Salon, Baccarat Hotel New York | 28 W 53rd Street | New York, NY 10019 | 212.790.8800